Seattle Public Schools, 1862-2023: Beacon Hill Elementary School

 See Additional Media

-By 1916, enrollment had reached nearly 500 and all classrooms were put to use, including the old building.
-During the 1918-19 school year, the school was so crowded that the board voted to send Beacon Hill 8th graders to Summit School for the year.
-The following year the Robert Fulton School was opened as an emergency annex at 24th Avenue S and Stevens Street.
+By 1916, enrollment had reached nearly 500 and all classrooms were in use, including the old 1899 building.
+During the 1918-1919 school year, the school was so crowded that the school board voted to send Beacon Hill 8th graders to Summit School for the year.
+The following year, the Robert Fulton School was opened as an emergency annex at 24th Avenue S and Stevens Street.
 The 1899 structure at Beacon Hill was subsequently converted to house domestic-science classes in one room and manual-training classes in the other.

-Several portable buildings had been brought in by 1926 to accommodate the school's population of over 800.
-With numbers continuing to increase, some minor alterations were made to the building in 1931, including adding some small rooms to the east.
-Enrollment at Beacon Hill peaked at 928 students in 1931-32.
+Several portable buildings had been brought in by 1926 to accommodate the 800 students attending the school.
+With numbers continuing to increase, minor alterations were made to the building in 1931, including adding some small rooms to the east.
+Enrollment peaked at 928 students in 1931-1932.
 Gym classes were held in a rickety old portable, which was so cramped that most exercises were of the stationary variety.
+Boys playing softball attempted to belt home runs over the roof of the 1899 building.
+Only the most athletic succeeded.
+At that time, there were few children of color at Beacon Hill School with a small percentage of Japanese American students.

 By 1952, grades 7 and 8 no longer attended the school.
 Crowded conditions were not alleviated, however.
 In 1960, the district opened a portable school of eight classrooms on the former site of Robert Fulton School.
 Housing over 200 students, this was first known as Beacon Hill Annex and later developed into Kimball School.

-A new Beacon Hill Elementary School was constructed several blocks to the northwest of the earlier school buildings, with an "open concept" floor plan.
-Large teaching areas, called "pods," held up to three classes each.
+In the early 1970s, a new Beacon Hill Elementary School was constructed several blocks to the northwest of the earlier school buildings, with an “open concept” floor plan.
+Large teaching areas, called “pods,” held up to three classes each.
+The school opened in March 1971.

-One proposal made for the 1904 building was that it serve a few years as a pilot "middle school" for 5th and 6th graders before being torn down.
-A federal antipoverty program was abruptly curtailed in fall 1972, ending the English and Adult Education Program at South Seattle Community College.
-As a result, about a dozen Latino students and their supporters occupied the 1904 building for three months.
+One proposal made for the 1904 building was that it serve for a few years as a pilot middle school for 5th and 6th graders before being torn down.
+As the fate of the 1904 building was being discussed, a federal antipoverty program was abruptly curtailed in fall 1972, ending the English and Adult Education Program at South Seattle Community College.
+As a result, about a dozen Latino students and their supporters peacefully occupied the 1904 building for three months.
+They later occupied the office of Seattle Mayor Wes Uhlman.
 This was the birth of El Centro de la Raza, a social and cultural center for the Latino community, which still operates at the site today.
+Initially, the property was leased by the organization, but in 1999, it purchased the property and began to renovate the site.

 Beginning in 1978, Beacon Hill (K, 4-6) formed a triad with Genesee Hill (K-3) and Schmitz Park (K-3) for desegregation purposes.
 Starting in September 1985, all kindergartners were sent to Beacon Hill.